uadmin/uadmin/docs/api.rst

     **offset int:** Is the starting point of your list.

-    **limit int:** Is until where an element should be taken in your list from database.
+    **limit int:** Is the number of records that you want to display in your application.

     **a interface{}:** Is the variable where the model was initialized